webyrd/automata-and-mutual-recursion/README.md

 CHALLENGE:

 Translate `fsm-ho2` from `automata.scm` to miniKanren, without using `project`.
-This should be possible by using a meta-circular interpreter that can run miniKanren inside miniKanren.
+(See the comment at the top of `automata-mk2.scm`)  This should be possible by using a meta-circular interpreter that can run miniKanren inside miniKanren.
 This interpreter would also need to handle the subset of Scheme used in the code, such as `letrec`.